 Combo tickets become a good choice if want to get them all with same ticket.
 You can pick one of the combo tickets.

-VIP Combo Ticket for Hagia Sophia, Topkapi Palace and Basilica Cistern
+Combo Ticket: Hagia Sophia + Topkapi Palace + Basilica Cistern

 How to Get to Basilica Cistern?